-In the pursuit of progress, industrial development and urban growth are promoted to the detriment of bodies of water.
+In the pursuit of progress, industrial development is promoted to the detriment of many of our rivers and waterways.
 But the separation of human health from other forms of life is a harmful binary that ultimately threatens our environment.
 Live Streams explores the permeations – rather than the separations – of human and liquid lives by bringing together artworks from the Essex Collection of Art from Latin America (ESCALA) and entre—ríos, a research project exploring ecological wellbeing from the arts.

-This exhibition explores the human impact on liquid territories, while also focusing specifically on the body by recognising it as the first interface for us to establish more ethical relations with others and drawing attention to the interdependency of ecosystem and human health.
+This exhibition explores the human impact on rivers and waterways, while also focusing specifically on the body by recognising it as the first interface for us to establish more ethical relations with others and drawing attention to the interdependency of ecosystem and human health.